yukiar/yukiar.github.io/publication.md

 # Publications

 ## International Conferences
 1. Y. Arase, S. Uchida, and T. Kajiwara.
-CEFR-based Sentence Difficulty Annotation and Assessment, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2022) (Dec.
-2022 to appear).
+CEFR-based Sentence Difficulty Annotation and Assessment, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2022), pp. 6206-6219 (Dec.
+2022).
+1. T. Zetsu, T. Kajiwara, and Y. Arase.
+Lexically Constrained Decoding with Edit Operation Prediction for Controllable Text Simplification, in Proc. of the Workshop on Text Simplification, Accessibility, and Readability (TSAR-2022), pp. 147–153 (Dec.
+2022).
+1. D. Yanamoto, T. Ikawa, T. Kajiwara, T. Ninomiya, S. Uchida, and Y. Arase.
+Controllable Text Simplification with Deep Reinforcement Learning. in Proc. of Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the International Joint Conference on Natural Language Processing (AACL-IJCNLP 2022), pp. 398-404 (Nov.
+2022).
 1. Y. Kuroda, T. Kajiwara, Y. Arase, and T. Ninomiya.
-Adversarial Training on Disentangling Meaning and Language Representations for Unsupervised Quality Estimation, in Proc. of International Conference on Computational Linguistics (COLING 2022) (Oct.
-2022, to appear).
+Adversarial Training on Disentangling Meaning and Language Representations for Unsupervised Quality Estimation, in Proc. of International Conference on Computational Linguistics (COLING 2022), pp. 5240-5245 (Oct.
+2022).
 1. H. Huang, T. Kajiwara, and Y. Arase.
 JADE: Corpus for Japanese Definition Modelling, in Proc. of Language Resources and Evaluation Conference (LREC 2022), pp. 6884-6888 (June 2022).
 1. H. Huang, T. Kajiwara, and Y. Arase.
 Definition Modelling for Appropriate Specificity, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 2499–2509 (Nov.
 2021).
 1. N. Tiyajamorn, T. Kajiwara, Y. Arase, and M. Onizuka.
 Language-agnostic Representation from Multilingual Sentence Encoders for Cross-lingual Similarity Estimation, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021), pp. 7764–7774 (Nov.
 2021).